-Here is select research and articles about the psychological effects of flickering lights.
+Here is select research and articles about the human effects of flickering lights.

-According to an IEEE research paper released in 2010, “The effects of flicker can range from decreased visual performance to non-specific malaise to the onset of some forms of epilepsy.”
+A Review of the Literature on Light Flicker: Ergonomics, Biological Attributes, Potential Health Effects, and Methods in Which Some LED Lighting May Introduce Flicker.
+According to this IEEE research paper released in 2010, “The effects of flicker can range from decreased visual performance to non-specific malaise to the onset of some forms of epilepsy.”
 It goes on to report that photosensitive epilepsy is comparatively rare (about 1 in 4,000 people) but less obvious effects like eye strain, reduced visual performance and headaches are common.

 Concerns in the Age of the LED_ Temporal Light Artifacts by Joe Wood, Illuminating Engineering Society (via) Excellent primer with background and terminology definitions.